-Dr. Woods will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
-Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Dr. Woods may recommend scaling and root planing.
+Dr. Junio will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
+Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Dr. Junio may recommend scaling and root planing.
 In some cases, a local anesthesia may be used during the procedure.

 Benefits of Treatment

 If treatment is successful, scaling and planing may have many periodontal benefits.
 One is that it can help prevent disease.
 Research has proven that bacteria from periodontal infections can travel through the blood stream and affect other areas of the body, sometimes causing heart and respiratory diseases.
 Scaling and root planing remove bacteria that cause these conditions.